maciejolszanski/YT-channels-analysis/README.md

 You can also choose any other type of authentication.

 ### Datasets
-In the landing directory we have three separate directories (for search data, channels data and videos data).
+In the landing directory I have three separate directories (for search data, channels data and videos data).
-We don't have to create three separate datasets in ADF, we can create one and parametrize them.
+I don't have to create three separate datasets in ADF, I can create one and parametrize them.
->Actually we have to create two datasets - one for directories (used to list all files) and one for files inside them (used to copy specific file)
+>Actually I have to create two datasets - one for directories (used to list all files) and one for files inside them (used to copy specific file)

 Let's create following datasets:
 * yt_input_directory